ericdfournier/carb_elec/data/building_permits/README.md

 | permit_class | Permit classification field value in raw dataset |
 | permit_class_std | Mapping to standardized permit classification value |

-Table: permits.panel_upgrades
+## Table: permits.panel_upgrades

-Note: This table contains a filtered subset of permits that were deemed to be associated with panel upgrades as based upon the content of their work description field.
+This table contains a filtered subset of permits that were deemed to be associated with panel upgrades as based upon the content of their work description field.
 The table includes, as a set of boolean fields, indicators of what relevant measures were identified in the work description field.
 The table also contains the output of various address string pre-processing operations designed to improve geocoding performance.

 | Data Field | Definition |
 |------------|------------|